Lead Generation Glossary: 100 Terms You Ought To Know

 #34 Email validation: There exist a range of tools that can be embedded on a landing page to verify if an email address as valid or not.
 They measure the legitimacy of an email address with the help of a combination of algorithms because it is critical in order to collect valid data and create a clean email list to which emails are sent.

 #35 Evaluation stage: The stage of buying cycle wherein leads are aware that your products and services fulfill their criteria, and that they are trying to evaluate why they should choose you over others.
-Lead magnets that can be used at this stage are product webinars, case study, product demonstration video etc.

 #36 Facebook: It is a social networking site where marketers can do targeted advertising to create brand awareness, attract new leads by bringing them to a landing page.